 The remainder of the options in this box relate to how to text that overlays the hero media.
 You can use these to change the colors of the hero title, text, and button plus the logo and navigation menu items.
 That can be helpful if your media conflicts with your site’s normal colors there.

 We do have some suggested settings when using WooCommerce to get your best results.
 After the plugin has been installed and activated, go to the WooCommerce settings.
 On the general tab, scroll down to the bottom.
 Uncheck the box by “Enable Lightbox” (may not be available in your new WooCommerce version, so no need to worry about it) as Grassroots has a built-in lightbox that you can use.
 If you’d rather use the one that’s in WooCommerce, leave this box checked and turn off the theme’s lightbox in the Theme Options page (Content tab).

 For colors, we recommend setting the primary color to:

 and the highlight color to:

 as those will match the defaults in the theme.
-You’re free to change these, but those will allow things to start out matching.
+You’re free to change these, but those will allow elements to start out matching.

 Once you have WooCommerce set up, you can begin creating campaigns and setting up the name your own price products.
-The instructions for using the campaign plugin and the Name Your Own Price plugin are found on this page: https://www.organizedthemes.com/campaign-extension/
+The instructions for downloading and using the campaign plugin and the Name Your Own Price plugin are found on this page: https://www.organizedthemes.com/campaign-extension-for-woocommerce-plugin/